United Federation Of Teachers Not Happy With New York City's Decision To Have In-Person Learning In Schools On Monday

 Adams said only the governor can mandate testing.
 Parent Heather Clarke said she was just notified of a positive case in her son’s class, from before the holidays.

-Our Lady Queen of Angels is one of several private city schools postponing in-person learning until at least Wednesday, requiring parents provide a negative test result or vaccine card before returning.
+“I think New York City is going in the right direction there,” parent Maud Maron said.

-In Westchester County, Yonkers and New Rochelle will go remote the entire first week to allow time for testing before returning, and in New Jersey nearly a dozen Hudson County school districts are doing the same.MORE NEWS: New York City Teachers' Union Expresses Concern Over School COVID-19 Testing Protocols, Says Remote Learning May Have To Happen
+“My child is super excited to go back, to see her friends after a long break,” parent Yiatin Chu added.
+“A lot of families that, um, do not speak English at home cannot help their children to do remote.”

-Paterson and Newark public schools-will keep kids at home until at least Jan.
-14.
+Our Lady Queen of Angels is one of several private city schools postponing in-person learning until at least Wednesday, requiring parents provide a negative test result or vaccine card before their students returning.

-Note: Editor’s note: This story first appeared on Jan.
-2.
+In Westchester County, Yonkers, and New Rochelle will go remote the entire first week to allow time for testing before returning.
+Mount Vernon, Paterson and Newark public schools will keep kids at home until at least Jan.
+14.MORE NEWS: New York City Teachers' Union Expresses Concern Over School COVID-19 Testing Protocols, Says Remote Learning May Have To Happen